owickstrom/wickstrom.tech/src/_posts/2018-09-04-declarative-gtk-programming-with-haskell.md

 ```

 In regular GTK+, containers often accept any type of widget to be added to the
-container, and if they container requires its children to be of a specific
+container, and if the container requires its children to be of a specific
 type, it will automatically insert the in-between widget implicitly.
 An example
 of such a container is `ListBox`, which automatically wraps added children in
 `ListBoxRow` bins, if needed.